freecores/ion/src/opcodes/readme.txt

     slite opcodes.bin

-It will build a vhdl test bench at /vhdl/tb/mips_tb1.vhdl (overwriting) that you can try on your VHDL simulator (the provided script and the VHDL code have some dependence on Modelsim, see project readme file).
+It will build a vhdl test bench at /vhdl/tb/mips_tb1.vhdl (overwriting) that you can try on your VHDL simulator with script sim_tb1.do.
+The provided script and the VHDL code have some dependence on Modelsim, see project readme file.

+This code can't be used on real hardware (i/o is far too simple).

 WARNING: the gnu assembler expands DIV* instructions, inserting code that handles division by zero.
 Bear that in mind when reading the listing file.